 Gloss differential is the most pronounced on gloss or semi-gloss paper.
 Here, the surface becomes more reflective because of ink coverage.

-This machine comes with a large 1.28” print head that improves printing speeds.
+This machine has a large 1.28” print head that improves printing speeds.
 Also, its cleaver system recognizes if there wasn’t a line printed and fills it in the next pass.
 The advantage of this option is that the white, unfiled lines that you might find in between your printed image are a thing of the past.

 Another feature worth mentioning is thermal print technology that prevents nozzle clogging.
 If one of them clogs up by any chance, the intelligent system will recognize the problem and drop the ink from a different one.